 Bake McBride, the Phillies’ right fielder and a former Cardinal, said, “We almost all fell off the bench when the call was made.”

 Responding to the criticism, Russo said, “Of course, the Phillies, to a man, argued.
-But that’s human nature.”
+That’s human nature.”

 The Cardinals were just as adamant in their support of the call.
 Broadcaster Mike Shannon, the former Cardinals third baseman, told Russo, “It was an error, but it’s going to be controversial.
 Reitz had a chance to make the play and he didn’t.”